mosbth/cimage/REVISION.md

 v0.7.6* (2015-10-20)
 -------------------------------------

+* Added configuration for default jpeg quality and png compression in the config file, #107.
+* Strip comments and whitespace in imgs.php, #115.
 * Bundle imgs.php did not have the correct mode.
-* Adding option &status to get an overview of the installed ond configured utilities, #116.
+* Adding option &status to get an overview of the installed on configured utilities, #116.
 * Bug, all files saved as png-files, when not saving as specific file.
 * Removed saving filename extension for alias images.
 * Added option to decide if resample or resize when copying images internally. `&no-resample` makes resize, instead of resample as is default.